Whip: Equestrian

 Horse whips or riding whips are artificial aids used by equestrians while riding, driving, or handling horses from the ground.
 There are many different kinds, but all feature a handle, a long, semi-flexible shaft, and either a popper or lash at the end, depending on use.
-Riding whips rarely exceed 48" from handle to popper, horse whips used for ground training and carriage driving are sometimes longer.
+Riding whips rarely exceed 48" from handle to popper.
+Horse whips used for ground training and carriage driving are sometimes longer.

-The term "whip" is the generic word for riding whips, the term "crop" is more specific, referring to a short, stiff whip used primarily in English riding disciplines such as show jumping or hunt seat.
+While the term "whip" is the generic word for riding whips, the term "crop" is more specific, referring to a short, stiff whip used primarily in English riding disciplines such as show jumping or hunt seat.
 Some of the more common types of horse whips include: